 If you’ve looked into business at all before now, it’s highly likely you’ve come across the acronym SME.
-It stands for ‘small and medium enterprises’.
-If a company has more than 50 employees, it’s defined as ‘small.
-Companies with no more than 250 employees are defined as ‘medium’.
+It stands for "small and medium enterprises".
+If a company has less than 50 employees, it’s defined as "small".
+Companies with fewer than 250 employees are defined as "medium".

 A social enterprise is a company which trades to support societal and/or environmental issues.
 They can vary greatly in size, so there’s lots of choice for employer options in this business type.
 The majority of their income tends to be generated through trade of their services or goods.
 They have a clear mission statement in terms of the cause they are supporting, and reinvest the profits the business makes in their social mission.
 Examples of social enterprises are organisations like The Big Issue and The Eden Project.